-3.3.3 LCRA Water Smart Rebates Program
+3.3.3 LCRA WaterSmart Rebates Program

-The WTCPUA actively promotes, through its website and customer newsletters, LCRA's WaterSmart Rebates program, which can help offset the cost of upgrading irrigation systems, maintaining landscapes and pools, and installing rainwater harvesting equipment to help customers save water and money.
-LCRA provides rebates of 50 percent of the total cost, or up to \$600 per residential property, for irrigation evaluations, retrofitting or replacing irrigation system equipment, new pool filters and covers, aeration, compost and mulch, and rainwater harvesting equipment.
-In 2018, thirteen WTCPUA customers participated in the Water Smart Rebates Program.
+The WTCPUA promotes LCRA's WaterSmart Rebates program, which can help offset the cost of upgrading irrigation systems and maintaining landscapes and pools to help customers save water and money.
+LCRA provides rebates of 50 percent of the total cost, or up to \$600 per residential property, for irrigation evaluations, retrofitting or replacing irrigation system equipment, new pool filters and covers, aeration, compost and mulch.